 • Scheduling of work hours and assignments should be made taking into consideration that Student Interns are students first and employees second.

-Pursuing a bachelor’s degree in Homeland Security, Security Management or a closely related discipline with an expected graduation date of May 2023 or later.
+Pursuing a master’s degree in Business Administration, Public Administration, or a closely related discipline with an expected graduation date of May 2024 or later.

-Experience either through coursework or employment related to emergency management or security project management.
+Experience either through coursework or employment related to finance or accounting.

 Possess functional knowledge of Microsoft Office products particularly Microsoft Excel.

 Be able to work independently as well as in a team environment.

 To be considered for this internship opportunity, submit your cover letter, your resume detailing your current enrollment as an active college or university student currently participating in a program of studies including business administration or public administration and a copy of your current transcripts via email to:

 Valerie Bencomo, HR Technician